Razz4780/scam_ico/README.md

 ## ScamICOInteractions:ScamICOClaimFundsScript
 Claims funds from the ScamICO contract.
 This can be done only by the ICO creator.
 Configuration:
 1. `ICO_ADDRESS` - address of the ICO contract.

+## ScamICOInteractions:ScamICOReadStateScript
+Prints current state of the ScamICO contract.
+Configuration:
+1. `ICO_ADDRESS` - address of the ICO contract.

+## ScamICOInteractions:ScamICOAddRewardsScript
+Transfers rewards to the ScamICO contract.
+Configuration:
+1. `ICO_ADDRESS` - address of the ICO contract.
+2. `TARGET` - target amount of funding.
+3. `RATIO` - amount of rewards tokens each user will get for each funding token given.